Top Banks in Lebanon

 Total assets: LBP 22.71 trillion (2016)

 Banque Libano-Francaise provides commercial and corporate banking services in Lebanon, focusing on medium and large private sector businesses.
-The bank also offers retail banking, investment banking anf global markets, private banking and wealth management, and international and correspondent banking services.
+The bank also offers retail banking, investment banking and global markets, private banking and wealth management, and international and correspondent banking services.
+It is one of the banks in Lebanon offering the widest range of services.
 Based in Beirut, it manages 58 branches and 109 ATMs throughout the country.

 Revenue: LBP 900.48 billion (2016)